Mir-Khan/mudae-noter/README.md

 -   Import your collection from the `$mmsaty+ri-c+x+ko` command and show characters with their images, series, kakera, and key values.
 -   Group characters by **Series**, **Note**, or **Keys**.
 Sort them by **name**, **kakera** or **keys**.
 -   A ranking system to number characters.
--   Add notes individually or to entire groups at once.
+-   Bulk-apply notes or hex colors to entire series or selected groups.
--   Automatically create note commands for your selected characters.
--   And much more...
+-   Automatically creates optimized $n and $ec commands ready to paste back into Discord.
+-   Visualize player collection styles (Animanga vs. Game / Waifu vs. Husbando) based on harem owners.
+-   Use it as a clean interface for showing off your collection or facilitating trades.

 ## How to Use